Checking in at Linz Airport

 Check-in on the evening prior to departure

-Evening check-in is available for charter flights operated by Bulgarian Air Charter, Corendon and CSA – daily from 07:00pm to 08:30pm against payment of a fee (EUR 5.00 per passenger – with the exception of children up to the age of two).
+Evening check-in for flights departing the next day until 12 a.m. is available for all charter flights ( Eurowings, European Air Charter, Corendon, FlyEgypt, Mavi Gök Airlines and Croatia Airlines) – daily from 05:00pm to 07:00pm against payment of a fee (EUR 5.00 per passenger – with the exception of children up to the age of two).
 The fee must be paid at the information desk.

 We kindly ask you to remain at the airport for 15 minutes after evening check-in, as the new security regulations entail that your luggage will be screened, and this may require you to be present to answer any possible queries.